 As software becomes increasingly critical in safety-sensitive industries, understanding and implementing MISRA guidelines has become essential for developers seeking to produce secure, maintainable, and portable code.

 Here, we’ll explore the details of the MISRA standard in all its variations.
-We’ll look at both the MISRA C and MISRA C++ varieties and learn about which industries use MISRA the most.
+We’ll look at the MISRA C and MISRA C++ varieties and learn which industries use MISRA the most.
 We’ll also survey the rules and guidelines within the MISRA coding standard, and how this framework can be used along with code analysis tools to elevate code security.

 As vehicles relied increasingly upon electronics, automotive manufacturers realized the need for a single unifying standard to guide their coding practices.
 The result was MISRA.

 Embedded programmers and experts from Ford Motor Company, Jaguar Land Rover, Bentley Motors, and other industry leaders collaborated to create a framework to help generate more uniform code, and their work was so successful that it was also implemented in many other sectors.
-The developers created MISRA to improve three coding parameters especially, namely:
+The developers created MISRA to improve three coding parameters, namely:

 Altogether, the MISRA C:2023 code standard offers developers a concise yet comprehensive framework for how they could best produce robust, maintainable, and portable high-security code.